system76/docs/_articles/switch.md

 ### File Management

 The file managers are largely the same.
-Each file manager starts with a standard set of shortcuts, and additional shortcuts can be added by dragging a folder to the left panel.
+Each file manager starts with a standard set of shortcuts.
+Additional shortcuts can be added by dragging a folder to the left panel.
 The way files are shown is customizable in both operating systems.
 In Ubuntu, there is an "Applications" folder that contains shortcuts to all GUI applications on your computer.
 Navigate to `/usr/share/applications` and drag the folder to the left panel to have a list of currently installed programs readily available.

 ![apple-file](/images/switch/apple-file.png)